 In his keynote, Mayor Dinkins noted that while much has been achieved in the struggle for social and economic equality, many challenges still remain.
 "The day will come when those things that hold us in common far outweigh our differences," he said.
 "We will celebrate our distinctive ethnicities and cultures together, and not just once a year but every day."

-Black History Month Celebration 2012
+African-American History Month Celebration 2012

-Brigadier General Stayce D. Harris Delivers Keynote At Annual Black History Month Celebration
+Lieutenant General Stayce D. Harris Delivers Keynote At Annual Black History Month Celebration

 Video: SUNY Downstate Biomedical Communications

-Brigadier General Stayce D. Harris
+Lt.
+General Stayce D. Harris